avramdiy/SPGStockAnalysis/README.md.txt

 - Turns out the prices of Open and Close are almost the same.
 I will combine the data from the average Open and Close yearly data to create a Yearly Median Average Price Plot in blue.
 I want to show a legend in the same chart, showing the prices for the yearly average Open and Close prices, so in-depth analysis correlates to the newly constructed line.

 ### 5th Commit

+- From the last visualization, I can see a decline in price average from the years 2008 - 2009, and the years 2016 - 2017.

+- I will create a new route and plot that charts the monthly average close price for the years of 2008 and 2016.

+- The X axis will show all months from January to December.
+The Y-axis will show the price points.

+- The 2008 data will be plotted as a red line, while the 2016 data will be plotted as a blue line on the same chart.

+- You can see a clear price drop in September to the end of 2008 or the end of 2016.